 |

-Click here to download the FASTA data of all my DNA sequences The Psathyrellaceae family is known for black spored, very fragile mushrooms with dry, usually hygrophanous caps and gills that are barely attached and easily come free.
+The Psathyrellaceae family is known for black spored, very fragile mushrooms with dry, usually hygrophanous caps and gills that are barely attached and easily come free.
 There used to be two kinds:

 The problem is, the ability to turn to ink didn't just evolve once.
 Perhaps it's a gene that may or may not get expressed in different lineages (they seem to be able to evolve back and forth between being able to "ink" and not fairly readily).
 Since the inky ones are not all in one related group, but sprinkled throughout the family tree, we can't just use one name for the inky species and one name for the non-inky species, so both groups have many different genera in them now.
 This page addresses those that don't turn to ink with non-pleated caps (some inky caps hardly ink at all, but like the strongly inky species, they usually have a pleated cap).
 The spores are not always black, they might be dark brown or have a hint of purple like some of the Strophariaceae.
 Not all of them are very fragile, but they all do have a cellular cap cuticle (explained on my Agrocybe page).
 The entire mushroom is usually so thin, that not only the top layer of the cap can break in any direction, that usually extends to the entire cap breaking easily in any direction.
 If no matter how carefully you try to handle your mushroom, odd shaped chunks are missing from the cap by the time to carry it somewhere, it just might be a Psathyrella.
 Another clue to a cellular cap cuticle is it has a tendancy to wrinkle more easily as the spherical cells collapse in on each other, and they sparkle in the sun as the light reflects off the spheres.
 Panaeolus is the genus most easily confused with the Psathyrellas.
 They are unrelated mushrooms that evolved to look almost identical - but are more likely to be found on dung or in grass and have a stiffer stem that is less likely to be white.
 There is very often a characteristic dark band around the outside of the cap as the centre of the cap dries out first (usually the edges of a cap are thinner and dry out first).
 The black spores mature at random times instead of altogether, so if you look closely, a Panaeolus will usually have splotchy, mottled gill faces, something that is rarer is Psathyrella.
 According to Smith, Panaeolus can be told apart microscopically by "brown basidiole-like bodies embedded in the hymenium".